tnwei/python-rle/README.md

 ## Motivation

 Base R contains a simple `rle` function that "computes the lengths and values of runs of equal values in a vector", as described by its docstring.
-I found it useful for calculating streaks in collected data, especially for compiling and summarizing data that describes the status of an object.
+I found it useful for calculating streaks in collected data, and is especially wonderful for compiling and summarizing categorical data that describes status over time.
 I wasn't able to find an implementation of this in Python, other than the myriad of code examples that use run-length encoding to demonstrate data compression.
 Hence this little utility.

 <!--
 ## Reference to `rle` in R